arpannnnn/Garbage_Tracking_System/README.md

-# gts
+# Garbage Tracking System

 ## Description

-`gts` is a web application built using Next.js.
+Garbage Tracking System `GTS` is a web application built using Next.js.
 It leverages a wide range of modern libraries and tools to provide a dynamic and interactive user experience.
 Key features include authentication with Firebase, form handling with React Hook Form, state management with Zustand, and a beautiful UI built with Radix UI and Tailwind CSS.

 ## Features